munificent/journal/_posts/2013-07-18-javascript-isnt-scheme.md

 For all of the people who found themselves using JavaScript but feeling that hot flush of shame, Crockford gave them an answer.
 JS wasn't some sell-out radio rock band.
 It was edgy, obscure.
 It was Scheme.

 Not just that, but it was *secretly* Scheme.
-So if you were into JS, not only were you using one of the coolest languages, you were one of the select enlightening few who knew how cool it was.
+So if you were into JS, not only were you using one of the coolest languages, you were one of the select enlightened few who knew how cool it was.
 You may be listening to Coldplay, but only because Brian Eno produced it.

 This "JS = Scheme" meme was hugely legimitizing to a horde of programmers feeling unsure of themselves in the face of grizzly C programmers who allocated their own damn memory, probably right after building their own computer out of rocks and twigs.